andrea-zoccante/land-classification-project/README.md

 ## Streamlit Demo App

 A visual demo is available via `app_demo.py`, built using Streamlit.
 This interactive interface allows users to upload a satellite image and classify it into one of the EuroSAT land cover classes using any of the pre-trained models provided in the `models/` folder.
-Users can select between zero-shot CLIP, linear/MLP/logistic probes, or CoOp prompt learning.
+Users can select between zero-shot CLIP, linear/MLP/logistic probes or CoOp prompt learning.
 Model settings such as prompt templates and few-shot sizes are configurable directly in the UI.

 To launch the app, run: